Degenerative Spine Disorders

 • Weakness in limbs ( difficult to climb stairs)

-• Restricted movement with shorter distance in walking
+• Restricted movement with shorter distances in walking

-• Muscular spasm in legs (cramps at night)
+• Muscular spasm in the legs (cramps at night)

 • Loss of lower back curvature and stiffness in the back (lumbosacral straightening)